AppImage/docs.appimage.org/source/introduction/concepts.rst

 In some cases, including the libraries might even break the AppImage on the target system.
 Those libraries involve, among others, hardware dependent libraries such as graphics card drivers provided libraries (e.g., :code:`libGL.so.1`, (`source <https://github.com/AppImage/pkg2appimage/blob/14c255b528dd88ef3e00ae0446ac6d84a20ac798/excludelist\#L38-L41>`__)), or libraries that are build and linked differently on different distributions (e.g., :code:`libharfbuzz.so.0` and :code:`libfreetype.so.6` (`source <https://github.com/AppImage/pkg2appimage/blob/14c255b528dd88ef3e00ae0446ac6d84a20ac798/excludelist\#L98-L102>`__).

-The list of libraries that can resp. have to be excluded, the so-called :ref:`excludelist <excludelist>`, is carefully curated by the AppImage team, and is regularly updated.
+The list of libraries that can resp. have to be excluded, the so-called `excludelist <https://github.com/AppImage/pkg2appimage/blob/master/excludelist>`__, is carefully curated by the AppImage team, and is regularly updated.

 .. _zlib: https://zlib.net/
 .. _GLib: https://developer.gnome.org/glib/